The Classic Pickup Truck Buyer’s Guide

 1. 1993 to 1995 Ford F-150 SVT Lightning – Back in the early 1990s Ford had let the F-150 go somewhat stale.
 The updates that had been applied to it over the years couldn’t disguise the fact that it was basically the same truck introduced for the 1980 model year.
 So Ford unleashed its Special Vehicle Team (SVT) to rip out a performance version that included a high-output 5.8-liter (351 cubic inch) V8 with “GT40” style heads, a special intake and tube headers.
 Today the resulting 240-horsepower seems modest, but back then it was impressive.
 Throw in special trim, a tuned suspension and 17-inch wheels and tires and it’s still an attractive truck.
 Only 11,563 were made over three model years, and that is very low production for a truck.

 2. 1973 to 1987 General Motors Trucks – Chevrolet and GMC produced a vast ocean of these over the truck’s 15-year production run.
 But despite their ubiquity, they’re gaining in popularity with hot rodders if not collectors.
 They’re easy to modify, cheap to fix and comfortable when finished.
-Companies like Squarebody Specialists now offer complete trucks built to your specification.
+Companies like Squarebody Specialists now offer complete trucks and truck tent built to your specification.
 What the Squarebody Syndicate actually does is a mystery, but here’s their web site.